szaiser/pym8190a/README.md

 * Convenient sequence creation with multiple AWG M8190A and multiple channels
 * Synchronization of separate channels
-* Timebase can either be given in samples (1 sample = 1/12e3 µs) or in µs.
-* Automatically fills up segments which do not fulfill the requirement for a length of  320 + 64*n samples with zeros.
 * Optimized for high writing speed
 * Multiple sequences can be written into the AWG memory and remain there for immediate access until the user instructs their deletion to free the memory.
+* View details of your created sequence via built-in print-to-console funcionality.
 * Set limitations on the average power of sine-like signals output by the AWG, i.e. setting an upper bound on the duty cycle for each channel individually.
+* All durations can either be given in samples (`length_smpl` or in µs (`length_mus`).
+* Automatically fills up segments which do not fulfill the requirement for a length of  320 + 64*n samples with zeros.

 ## Missing Features